aidenwaring/CA_T3A1_Workbook/readme.md

 **M** - MongoDB

 - A NoSQL database program, MongoDB provides an application with a document-based database system.
-A document-based or oriented database system is disparent from a relational datbase system in it's data storage format due to it's lack of table rows and relations.
+A document-based or oriented database system is different from a relational database system in it's data storage format due to it's lack of table rows and relations.
 MongoDB instead uses a document database, storing its data in "JSON-like documents".
 Search queries are structured to read through JSON formatted contents within documents.
 JavaScript can utilise this format efficiently due to the JSON format.
-MongoDB is used within this stack environment due to its speed, its aforementioned data model format and its use of JavaScript, which not onlyt makes development and data manipulation much more streamlined but also allows it to be integrated with the rest of the stack components nicely.
+MongoDB is used within this stack environment due to its speed, its aforementioned data model format and its use of JavaScript, which not only makes development and data manipulation much more streamlined but also allows it to be integrated with the rest of the stack components nicely.

 **E** - Express